Miska296/ansible-web-wm/README-en.md

    ```

 ### 4. SSH access restricted
-If you have disabled password authentication or root login, make sure you have the SSH key correctly set in `sshd_config`.
+If you have disabled login using a password or root user, make sure you have the SSH key properly set in `sshd_config`.

-### 5. Provisioning has been completed, but the changes have not been applied.
+### 5. Provisioning has been completed, but the changes have not been applied
    Try to run the provisioning again:
    ```bash
    ./provision.sh
    ```

-### 6. The web is not available from the outside.
+### 6. The web is not available from the outside
 If the webpage does not display through a public URL (e.g., in Codespace), check:
-1. **NGINX Configuration**
+1. **NGINX configuration**
    - Make sure that in the template `nginx.conf.j2` there is:
      ```nginx
      server_name _;